dart-archive/www.dartlang.org/src/site/tools/download.markdown

 ## Option 2: Choose only the software that you need {#a_la_carte}
-Perhaps you prefer to use a particular IDE or editor, and don't require the Dart Editor.
+Perhaps you prefer to use a particular IDE or editor, and don't require Dart Editor.

 No problem!

 At the very minimum, you need to download the Dart SDK.
 This is the only Dart bundle that you need.
-Besides the Dart VM, and the Dart libraries, the SDK bundle contains the command-line Dart tools:
+Besides the Dart VM and the Dart libraries, the SDK bundle contains the command-line Dart tools:

   * [dart](/tools/dart-vm/) - the standalone VM